FAQs

 University access

 Currently, thanks to the extensions in the homologation agreement between Spain and the United Kingdom, it is not necessary to take the EvAU (Selectividad) to get the maximum grade if your child is taking A-Levels (British system).
 That is, students can achieve the equivalent of 14 EvAU points just by completing their four A-Level subjects.
-This is because A-Levels are still recognized as the equivalent program to the Spanish Baccalaureate.
+This is because A-Levels are still recognized as the equivalent programme to the Spanish Baccalaureate.

 Students who study A-Levels can, therefore, access any career and university (private or public) in Spain.